 How to watch Schitt’s Creek on Netflix anywhere?

 As we already mentioned, what you’ll need to be able to watch Schitt’s Creek season 6 on Netflix is a VPN.
 VPNs can change your IP address so you appear to be in whatever country you want to be.
 For instance, if you live in the UK, you can digitally travel to the United States or Canada and stream the series.

 The VPN will route your Internet connection through a chosen server and give your device a new IP address.
 In this way, Netflix will think you are in this new location where your server is.

-We recommend you go with ExpressVPN as it’s a great tool that has thousands of servers all over the world.
+We recommend you go with NordVPN as it’s a great tool that has thousands of servers all over the world.
 It also uses top encryption protocols, so your connection is secure.

-- You’ll need to start by visiting the ExpressVPN website in order to subscribe.
-They’re offering 3 months for free, so make sure you grab the deal!
+- You’ll need to start by visiting the NordVPN website in order to subscribe.
+They’re offering 3 months for free and 68% OFF the 2-year plan, so make sure you grab the deal!

 - Then, you need to get the apps for your device, get a server in the United States, and connect to it.

 - As soon as the connection goes green, you can load Netflix in your browser (or reload the app), look for Schitt’s Creek and start streaming whichever season you’re interested in.